cnnrrss/ten-x-coder/frameworks/aws/README.md

 ## Streaming
 **SQS**: Simple Queueing Service (like Kafka) - fully managed message queuing service, makes it easy to decouple and scale microservices, dist systems, and serverless apps.

-**Amazon Kinesis**: makes it easy to collect, process, and analyze video and data streams in real time. real-time processing of streaming data at massive scale.
+**[Kinesis](Kinesis.md)**: makes it easy to collect, process, and analyze video and data streams in real time. real-time processing of streaming data at massive scale.
     - Data Firehose
         - Load data streams into AWS data stores.
     - Video Streams